Zuggii/Zuggii/README.md

 - 💞️ I’m looking to collaborate on any projects since I'm still a beginner
 - 📫 How to reach me at kchimbangiza@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...When you start to Excel, people start to spreadsheet
+- ⚡ Fun fact: When you start to Excel, people start to spreadsheet

 <!---
 Zuggii/Zuggii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.